ForLoveOfCats/SiteOfSteel/_includes/Posts/NewPlayerModel.md

 ## Rocket jumping improvements
-I've improved the functionality and feel of rocket jumping conciderably.
+I've improved the functionality and feel of rocket jumping considerably.
 Previously the rocket would pass through the surface it hit before exploding.
 Because of this it was not as reliable as I would have liked and in addition prevented me from adding a check to prevent pushing items and players through surfaces.
 I've fixed this